PSWCT

 It is no secret that our increased use of technology devices has caused our posture to suffer.
 This can have a damaging impact on our spines, especially if you are working off-site, away from your regular work station.

-A recent study in the journal Surgical Technology International shows exactly how much strain we’re putting on our necks.
+A study in the journal Surgical Technology International shows exactly how much strain we’re putting on our necks.
 The further you lean forward, the more weight you are putting on your neck.

 • At 15 degrees, it’s as if your head weighs 27 pounds.